openshift-labs/learn-katacoda/intro-openshift/brms-loan-application/create-rules-project.md

 We can now create our first rules project.
 A JBoss BRMS rules project can contain various types of rule assets:

 1. DRL: Rule definitions written in the *Drools Rule Language*
-2. Guided Rules: rules written in a more business friendly language, including a business friendly editors
+2. Guided Rules: rules written in a more business friendly language, including a business friendly editor
 3. Guided Decision Tables: rules written in the form of a decision table.
 4. etc.